-As shown in Figure 13, following a 62 percent rise in 2021, the landfill disposal of California-generated waste tires increased again in 2022 by a 19.5 percent rise.
-The 2023 rate decreased by 26.5 percent, reaching 217,909 tons (21.7 million PTEs or 38.3 percent of all waste tires managed).
-In 2021 and 2022, the main contributing cause of the landfill disposal spikes was the disrupted export economics, logistical feasibility, and bans of imported TDM from previously accepting countries, leaving companies that typically export with limited options.
-In 2023 export demand increased dramatically, especially from India, and the exporting activities resulted in decreased landfill disposal.
-Landfill disposal is expected to continue to decrease in 2024, based on continued demand from overseas markets.
-The reason India is aggressively looking at receiving altered waste tires from the U.S. is that other countries have stopped the export of their tires or in the process of developing regulations to stop the export of waste tires.
+As shown in Figure 13, following a 62% rise in 2021, the landfill disposal of California-generated waste tires increased again in 2022 by 19.5%.
+The 2023 disposal rate decreased by 26.5%, reaching 217,909 tons (21.7 million PTEs or 38.3% of all waste tires managed).
+In 2021 and 2022, the main contributing causes of landfill disposal spikes were the disrupted export economics, logistical issues, and bans on imported TDM by countries that previously imported TDM.
+In 2023, export demand increased dramatically, especially from India.
+California processors rapidly responded to the increased demand by ramping up exports, which resulted in decreased landfill disposal.
+Landfill disposal is expected to continue to decrease in 2024 based on continued strong demand from overseas markets.
+The reason India is aggressively looking at receiving altered waste tires from the U.S. is that other countries have stopped exporting their tires or are in the process of developing regulations to stop the export of waste tires.